yarin1955/docker-node-app/README.md

 Node App
 ================

 A starting point for node.js based apps.
-Uses Docker to setup a node.js, mysql, and redis server.
+Uses Docker tyo setup a node.js, mysql, and redis server.
 Webpack is used to bundle the client JS.

 [![preview](./preview.png)](https://i.imgur.com/YajROul.mp4)